skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ### Walk Through

+!!!
+Attention
+	Throughout the workshop, keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
+Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.
 * Go back to the SSO login page (the first tab you opened should still have that page) and click **Command line or programmatic access**.
 Copy the temporary credentials using whichever option fits your setup best.

 ![image1](./images/sso-temp-creds.png)